-In project finance transactions, project finance lenders normally request security interests over most of the borrower's assets.
+In project finance transactions, project finance lenders normally request security interests on most of a borrower's assets.
 For real property, mortgages and revolving mortgages are common forms of security interest created for the benefit of project finance lenders, and these mortgages and revolving mortgages may be perfected by registration.
-For shares of companies and rights (e.g., rights for account receivables, rights for bank accounts, rights for insurance proceeds and leasehold rights) pledges and revolving pledges or security by way of transfer are used depending on the type of assets.
+For shares of companies and rights (e.g., rights for account receivables, rights for bank accounts, rights for insurance proceeds and leasehold rights) pledges and revolving pledges or security by way of transfer are used, depending on the type of asset.
 Generally, the pledge, revolving pledge and security by way of transfer may be perfected by consent from or notice to the obligor with a certified date.

-Additionally, project finance lenders reserve rights to assign to themselves or third parties designated by the project finance lenders project-related contracts entered into by the borrower in order to enhance the step-in rights of the project finance lenders.
+Additionally, project finance lenders reserve the rights to assign to themselves, or third parties designated by the project finance lenders, project-related contracts entered into by a borrower to enhance the step-in rights of the project finance lenders.

-In traditional project finance transactions in Japan, sponsors often owe obligations to provide monetary support to project companies in recourse events, and pure non-recourse loans, in which sponsors owe no direct contractual liability to project finance lenders, are not common in traditional project finance in Japan.
-However, in recent years, there have been more non-recourse loans (rather than limited recourse loans) in project finance transactions for renewable energy power plants.
+In traditional project finance transactions in Japan, sponsors are often obliged to provide monetary support to project companies in recourse events.
+In the past, pure non-recourse loans, in which sponsors owe no direct contractual liability to project finance lenders, have not been widely used.
+However, in more recent years, there have been more non-recourse loans (rather than limited recourse loans) in project finance transactions for renewable energy power plants.